Find Out How It Works!

 Betaine hydrochloride has an interesting history.
 It used to be included in over-the-counter (OTC) products as a “stomach acidifier and digestive aid.”
 But a federal law that went into effect in 1993 banned betaine hydrochloride from use in OTC products because there wasn’t enough evidence to classify it “generally recognized as safe and effective.”
 Betaine hydrochloride is now available only as a dietary supplement whose purity and strength can vary.
 Read on to learn about the common myth about stomach acid in relation to acid reflux and how HCL can help solve your heartburn dilemma.

-Bruce was kind enough to find this article for us, perfectly articulating the protocol of using HCL and how it can help to rebuild your gut.
+Bruce referred us to an article by Dr. Steven Wright that perfectly articulated the protocol of using HCL and how it can help to rebuild your gut.

 1. Eat a meal that contains at least 15-20 grams of protein (about 4-6 ounces of meat.)

 2. Start by taking 1 pill (650 mg or less) of Betaine HCL during the beginning of the meal.

 3. Finish the meal as normal and observe your body for any changes in feeling associated with the stomach and belly button area.
 Things to look for: heaviness, hotness, burning, or other GI distress.

 4. Stay at this dosage of 1 pill for another day of meals with protein and if you don’t notice anything on the 3rd day, try 2 pills.

 5. Stay there for another day and then try 3 pills.